-- 12.1 Calculate analyte concentrations in the sample from the response for the analyte using the calibration procedure described in Section 9.0. - 12.2 If the internal standard calibration procedure is used, calculate the concentration (C) in the sample using the calibration curve or response factor (RF) determined in Section 9.2 and Equation 2.
+- 12.1 Calculate analyte concentrations in the sample from the response for the analyte using the calibration procedure described in Section 9.0. - 12.2 If the internal standard calibration procedure is used, calculate the concentration (C) in the sample using the response factor (RF) determined in Section 9.2 and Equation 2, or determine sample concentration from the calibration curve.